Projects per year

 Overview

-I am a Lecturer in Economics at the University of Hertfordshire.
-Prior to joining the Business School in 2019, I have taught at SOAS University of London, King's College London, the University of Mauritius, and the Sorbonne in Paris.
+Aleksandra is a Senior Lecturer in Economics at the University of Hertfordshire.
+Prior to joining the Business School in 2019, she has taught at SOAS University of London, King's College London, the University of Mauritius, and the Sorbonne in Paris.

-I hold a PhD in Economics from the Paris 1 Pantheon-Sorbonne University, where I have also completed a Research Master's in Public Decisions, Organisations, and Institutions.
-In addition, I hold a Master's degree in Economics and Business Administration from the Ruhr-University in Bochum.
+She holds a PhD in Economics from the Paris 1 Panthéon-Sorbonne University, where she has also completed a Research Master's in Public Decisions, Organisations, and Institutions.
+In addition, she completed a Master's degree in Economics and Business Administration from the Ruhr-University in Bochum.

 Research interests